The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Pillar 1: AI Inventory and Risk Classification

-You cannot govern what you do not know exists.
-The first pillar is a comprehensive inventory of every AI system in the organization — including shadow AI tools that departments have adopted without IT approval.
+Effective management starts with understanding your resources.
+The first pillar is a full inventory of all AI systems within the organization.
+This inventory must include shadow AI tools that different departments have adopted without IT approval.

 Each AI system is classified into risk tiers aligned to the EU AI Act framework: